antonioortegajr/idx-swagger-def/README.md

 ## Method Support
 PUT, POST, DELETE not supported by this definition.

 ALL methods that can pass an ID in the url path MUST do so.
-For many of these methods not passing an ID will return a reponse with avalable parametors.
-This is not uspported by this definition.
+For many of these methods not passing an ID will return a response with available parameters.
+This is not unsupported by this definition.

-Most methods inplace.

-Definition validatated and created at http://editor.swagger.io/#/
+Definition validated and created at http://editor.swagger.io/#/

 This is totes not done.